The province of KwaZulu-Natal

 world.

-area is the most interesting part of Durban.
-At one stage it must have
+most interesting part of Durban.
+At one stage it must have been very fashionable

 Accommodation in Durban itself